na-na-hi/renget/archive/vpmdcloverpb.md

 ###Kiyo/Cassie/Bean
 [See Linked](https://rentry.org/kcb-01)

-### Smith
+###Smith/Furret

 Name: Smith
 Species: Skorupi
 Sex: Male

 (still subject to change but stuff is more established now)
 >Quiet natured.
 He typically only speaks when necessary, and often keeps his statements as brief and to-the-point as possible.
 >Thinks to himself all the time, usually zoning out into daydreams without even realizing it.
->Remembers culture and memes from the human world, but tries to avoid bringing it up, to not make himself look like a dumbass.
+>Recognizes culture and memes from the human world.
+Cringes when he hears people spouting memes and references.
->Speaks crudely and casually in friendly conversation.
-Much more professional and polite speech mannerisms around strangers/superiors.
+>Speaks casually in friendly conversation, but acts very professional and polite when around strangers/superiors.
 >He's susceptible to becoming anxious and sometimes overwhelmed in unfamiliar situations.
 >He doesn't like seeing strong emotional outburts from others, it makes him uncomfortable.
->He tries to remain stoic, but his mask starts to slip when he becomes emotional or is praised, and he has to struggle to retain his composure.
+>He tries to remain stoic, but his mask starts to slip when he becomes emotional, or he is praised, and he has to struggle to retain his composure.
+>Is easily flustered.
+Has a habit of avoiding eye contact when embarrassed.
->Pretends to not be interested in cutesy things, but secretly, he loves them.
+>Pretends to not be interested in cutesy things, but secretly, he likes them.
 >Loves fighting.
 Wants to become "overpowered".
 (Nobody knows exactly what that entails)
 >Won't provoke people who don't want to fight, but is willing to accept challenges from others.
 >Skilled combat adept.
 His time spent training in the dungeons and surviving on his own has hardened him, and he is much stronger than an average feral.
 Stronger "boss" pokemon are much closer in power.
 >Picks his battles.
 He's not afraid to refuse a fight against if he knows he has absolutely no hope of winning.
 However, he won't try to escape a fight that's already started.
+>Doesn't like to fight Pokemon that can fly, as they can easily fly out of his range.
 >Terrible skills at navigation, puzzle solving, resource management, and other crucial aspects of dungeon exploration.
-Most of the time, his adventures in dungeons end in failure, unless he gets incredibly lucky.
+Most of the time, his solo adventures in dungeons end in failure, unless he gets incredibly lucky.
+Has to rely on others to succeed in dungeons.
 >Despite this, he's willing to assist guild members on their expeditions if there's a reward for him, or he feels it will be good for training.
+>Is frequently subject to embarrassment at the hands of Furret and her shenanigans.
+>Becomes extremely protective of Furret if she is threatened or endangered.
+Will fight to protect her.
+>Despite all that Furret has done for him, deep down, he still has difficulty putting his full trust into others, and he feels guilty for it.
+>Can't read native language.
+>Has a petty rivalry with Kiyo, due to the two exchanging insults in the past.

 Ability: Sniper
-Moves: Poison Jab, Crunch, Rock Tomb. (maybe he'll find another TM later...)
+Confirmed moves: Rock Tomb

+Furret

+Sex: Female
+>Extremely peppy and outgoing.
+The foil to Smith's reserved personality.
+She frequently forces him out of his shell.
+>Talks a lot, especially when she's excited, to the point of running out of breath.
+>Easily excited.
+Runs around fast and often.
+>Extremely persistent, to the point of stubbornness.
+Once she has decided on something, nobody can change her mind or stop her from seeing it through, for better or worse.
+>Is still unfamiliar with human culture/memes.
+Smith doesn't have the heart to explain it to her.
+>Absolutely obsessed with cute accessories.
+Has a large collection of them.
+Spends lots of money on them for herself and Smith.
+>Regularly forces Smith to wear her different accessories.
+>Strong passion for fashion in general.
+Willing to go as far as give clothes to strangers if she feels disappointed in their attire.
+>Affectionately, and exclusively, refers to Smith as her "little buddy".
+>Rumored to have a hidden, serious side, seen very rarely.
+Refers to Smith by his name when she's like this.
+>Loves exploring and going on adventures.
+She has traveled across the world.
+Wants to visit the Sand Continent.
+>Skilled explorer.
+Has a good understanding of items, their uses, and general navigation.
+>Doesn't know how to fight, and is too afraid to try.
+>Is impressed by Smith's strength, and supports his quest for power, to an extent.
+>Despite this, she becomes very fussy when he gets injured.
+Tries to persuade him into going on non-violent adventures with her, rather than picking fights or training.
+>Terrified of outlaws.
+Reason unknown.
+>Much more aware then others give her credit for.
+She may seem like an airhead, but she's far from stupid.
+Doesn't know about Smith's true identity as a human, but is highly suspicious that he is deliberately hiding things from her.
+Despite this, she still trusts him a lot.
+>Works as hard as she can to teach Smith to be more trusting of others, because of an unknown incident from her past.
+>Gets along very well with Cassie, due to their shared love of cute accessories.

 ###Vivi
 {Pending}